In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 Wisdom Tree Hike: google Wonder View Trailhead.
 The trail is short but intense and you can continue from there to the Hollywood Sign

 Sushi in Studio City- Ventura Boulevard just west of North Hollywood is known as the best neighborhood in LA to eat sushi.
 Quality is high and prices are considerably lower than anywhere “over the hill”.
+Some of the stars include the original Katsu-ya, Teru Sushi, Kazu Sushi and Asanebo but you really can’t go wrong.

 Elsewhere in the San Fernando Valley: